Lay Servants & Leaders

 What does it mean to be a Lay Servant and a Lay Speaker?

 Lay Servants are to serve the local church or charge in any way in which their witness or leadership and service inspires the laity to deeper commitment to Christ and more effective discipleship.
 This includes the interpretation of scriptures, doctrine, organization, and ministries of the church.
 The Northwest District sponsors basic and advanced courses to help laity learn more about their gifts and talents to better serve the church.
-For more information about the Spring training, on March 25 and April 1, please click here.
+For more information about the Fall training, on Oct 28 and Nov 4, please click here.

 BeADisciple.com Courses Approved by GBOD for Advanced Courses